Last Updated: February 27, 2021

 - Local public health jurisdictions should collaborate with their RHCCs, hospitals, and long-term care and assisted living facilities within the county and with other potential vaccine providers that cater to critical infrastructure and/or frontline essential workers in their jurisdiction to ensure full coverage of vaccine first to designated priority groups and then to the general public.

-- As part of the CDC COVID-19 vaccine provider agreement, the enrollee must attest and agree to being able to receive the vaccine and report to the Immunization Information System (IIS) (I-CARE) within 24 hours of vaccine administration.
+- As part of the CDC COVID-19 vaccine provider agreement, COVID-19 vaccination providers must document vaccine administration in their medical record systems within 24 hours of administration, and use their best efforts to report administration data to the relevant system for the jurisdiction (i.e., IIS) as soon as practicable and no later than 72 hours after administration.
 Site visits are not required for COVID-19 vaccine providers, but the Chief Medical Officer associated with each site that signs the vaccine provider agreement is attesting that he or she meets the requirements listed in the agreement.
 For vaccine administration tracking and reminders of a second dose, if needed, all vaccine providers must plan to use I-CARE or EMTrack.
+At this time the race and ethnicity data field requirement does not apply to records that are uploaded through the HL7 interface option.
+However, HL7 standards specify if the EMR or sending system collects race and ethnicity.
+Those fields should be sent to I-CARE.
+This data is mandatory for those entering data manually into I-CARE.

 - All vaccine providers must daily report vaccine administration and on-hand inventory to IDPH for tracking and reporting data elements as defined by the CDC.
 The CDC is using VaccineFinder to help facilitate reporting of COVID-19 vaccine supply and, as appropriate, to help direct people to locations offering vaccine.
-All providers must report supply information into VaccineFinder (instructions from CDC will be forthcoming).
+All providers must report vaccine inventory information into VaccineFinder, all COVID-19 vaccine providers will receive an email from CDC/VaccineFinder on how to enroll into this program.
 The option for a site to be visible on the VaccineFinder public-facing website will be available when and/or if providers want to increase access to vaccine to the public.

 - All vaccine providers must share with vaccine recipients the required EUA fact sheets and/or VIS on the vaccine administered.